 He is a member of the nationale Adviesraad voor Wetenschap, Technologie en Innovatie (Advisory Council for Science, Technology and Innovation, AWTI).
 This council was established by the Dutch government to advise the government and parliament on policy in the areas of scientific research, technological development and innovation.
 He chaired the AWTI project group that, with the publication Oppakken en doorpakken in late 2016, advised the Minister of Economic Affairs to increase the focus on innovation in energy policy.
 The latter should promote and steer innovation, as well as release additional funding to achieve a number of breakthroughs.One example of the latter is the direct production of fuels with the aid of sunlight (solar fuels).

-He is a Board member of KIvI (the Royal Netherlands Society of Engineers), a member of the board of NERA, the Netherlands Energy Research Alliance and of GROW (Growth through Research, Development and Demonstration in Offshore Wind), member of the Supervisory Board of COVRA and ECN, the TNO Strategic Advisory Board on Energy and the Supervisory Board of Advanced Dutch Energy Materials (ADEM).
+He is a member of the board of NERA, the Netherlands Energy Research Alliance and of GROW (Growth through Research, Development and Demonstration in Offshore Wind), member of the Supervisory Board of COVRA and ECN, the TNO Strategic Advisory Board on Energy and the Supervisory Board of Advanced Dutch Energy Materials (ADEM).
 He also holds a chair in the General board of the 4TU.Federation, the VSNU and the Steering Committee of Leiden-Delft-Erasmus Alliance (LDE).

 In addition, between May 2014 and May 2016 he was chair of the Supervisory Board of HollandPTC (Holland Particle Therapy Centre).
 This is the first treatment centre for proton therapy in the Netherlands, built in Delft by the Erasmus MC and LUMC medical centres and TU Delft.
 From 2018, HollandPTC will be treating around 600 cancer patients a year.
 In addition to patient care, HollandPTC will provide education and offer scope for groundbreaking scientific research.